-Steam Turbines - Bunker "C" diesel, natural gas
+Steam turbines- Bunker "C" diesel, natural gas

 Low Speed Diesels - Bunker "C", diesel

-Gas Turbines - Diesel, Jet fuel.
+Gas turbines - Diesel, Jet fuel.

 Gas turbines represent the largest share of the generation mix 49%, compared to 15% in 1983.
-This increase has led to a steady increase in the APR well above the initial stipulation of 5%.
-The Barbados Light & Power endorsed the Commission of this situation and the Commission appreciated that some revision of the 5% was required.
-This view was also supported by the Report prepared by Kenderhall Enterprises Limited for the PUB in April 2001.
+This increase has led to a steady increase in APR well above the initial stipulation of 5%.

-The 60 MW of diesel plant being installed at Spring Garden is expected to be in operation before the end of 2004 and this should lead to reductions in the APR of the gas turbine and fuel adjustment charges
+The 60 MW of diesel plant being installed at Spring Garden is expected to be in operation before the end of 2004 and this should lead to reductions in APR of the gas turbine and fuel adjustment charges